codists/English-In-CS-Books/m.md

 # maskable

-1.mask: masque("a covering for hidding or guarding the face")
+- mask: masque("a covering for hiding or guarding the face")

-2.maskable: mask + -able("capable of being")
+- maskable: mask + -able("capable of being")

 adj. capable of being masked(hidden or blocked)，可屏蔽的。

-3.nonmaskable: non- + maskable
+- nonmaskable: non- + maskable

 示例：Most CPUs have two interrupt request lines.
 One is the nonmaskable interrupt, which is reserved for events such as unrecoverable memory errors.
 The second interrupt line is maskable: it can be turned off by the CPU before the execution of critical instruction sequences that must not be interrupted(《Operating System Concepts》第 10 页)。